 - After the sauce begins to simmer, turn heat to low and add in the slurry.
 Continue to cook, stirring constantly, until the sauce is thick enough that it coats a spoon (this should only take 30 seconds to a minute).

-- Place chicken pieces in a large mixing bowl and pour sauce over chicken (prior to adding sauce to chicken, you can set aside ¼ cup to brush on chicken after cooking if desired).
-Stir chicken and teriyaki so that all pieces are fully coated in sauce.
+- If desired, reserve ¼ cup of sauce to brush on the chicken after frying.
+Then, place chicken pieces in a large mixing bowl and pour remaining sauce over chicken.
+Stir chicken and teriyaki so that all pieces are fully coated.

 - Using a tongs, place chicken pieces in bottom of your air fryer basket.
 It's okay if pieces are touching, but try not to overlap pieces.